warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     The use of the command '[SMTP]' must be implemented with great care because it could create mail loops within the server.

+    [top]

 SERVER.TAB VARIABLES

-    The following variables are for use int the the section on "SERVER.TAB" configuration file.
+    The following variables are for use int the "SERVER.TAB" configuration file.

     [RootDomain]
         Indicate the primary domain for the server.